 Bachelor of Education

-The contrast between her experience as a head teacher in a private Cambodian school with considerable means and teaching in Quebec public schools with limited resources opened her eyes to structural issues that can only be addressed outside of the classroom.
-She also taught in an indigenous community where she witnessed the efforts to reclaim culture and indigenize education.
-She began to focus on education policies and how legislation shapes the teaching and the learning experience.
+The contrast between Tamara's experience as a head teacher in a private Cambodian school with considerable means and teaching in Quebec public schools with limited resources, opened her eyes to structural issues that can only be addressed outside of the classroom.
+She has also taught in an indigenous community where she witnessed the efforts to reclaim culture and indigenize education.
 She is interested in using data science to take part in evidence-based educational policies in the Quebec context.

 Bachelor of Arts, Joint Honours, Political Science and History

-Garima specializes in the study of international political economy and researched the intersection of trade policy and women’s welfare alongside Professor Leonardo Baccini.
+Garima specializes in the study of international political economy and has researched the intersection of trade policy and women’s welfare.
 She has engaged in similar work abroad, most recently as an analyst at a London-based impact investment firm specializing in frontier market entrepreneurs.
-Garima plans to pursue a career in economic policy-making, and hopes that the quantitative skills she will hone through the PODS program will allow her to champion gender-based policy reform efforts.
+Garima plans to pursue a career in economic policy making, and hopes that the quantitative skills she will hone through the PODS program will allow her to champion gender-based policy reform efforts.

 Bachelor of Arts, Urban Systems Geography, double minor in Environmental Studies and Geographic Information Systems.

 Martin has experience in both theoretical and empirical urban geography, with published academic writing on the topic of new cities and GIS analyses in Field Notes, the McGill Undergraduate Geography Society journal.
-Martin has experience in ground research at the Ocean Recovery Alliance.
 His interests lie in the ongoing transition to sustainable city living and he hopes to gain further insight into such urban research with the help of data science.

 Bachelor of Arts, Joint Honours, International Development Studies and Geography